-Refer to appropriate pages under departmental listings for information on accreditation of specific programs.
+Refer to departmental listings that follow for information on accreditation of specific programs.

-Nigh School Preparation
+High School Preparation

-The College of Arts and Sciences strongly recommends that high school students have: four years of English; four years of mathematics; three years of laboratory science; three years of social studies including American history and world history; at least two years of foreign language; one year of arts such as music, theater, or studio art, and familiarity with computers.
+The College of Arts and Sciences strongly recommends that high school students have: four years of English; four years of mathematics; three years of laboratory science; three years of social studies including American history and world history; at least two years of foreign language; one year of arts such as music, theater, or studio art, and computer literacy.